RTWeiss/Xcode-Corona-Editor/Readme.md

 * AndroidDeviceInstallApk: Installation of Android SDK needed for this to work.
 Change buildFolder and adbPath properties in the script to match your setup.

-The rest explain themselves.
-They are simply bridging functionality from Corona Simulator:
+The rest are simply bridging functionality from Corona Simulator:

 * ShowProjectSandbox
 * CoronaRelaunch